 In the morning, you will be picked up at your hotel in Pereira and transferred to the airport in good time to board your domestic flight to Cartagena.
 Upon arrival in Cartagena, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 One can certainly take a tour of Cartagena's historic sites, and we encourage our travelers to partake in such a tour.
 But Cartagena is about slowing down to a Caribbean pace.
 The city will seduce you, and slowly, it will ask you to stay longer, and wandering its maze-like streets, you may be tempted.

 Rivaling Cusco, Peru for its colonial atmosphere, Cartagena is a beautifully preserved time capsule with a marimba and drum-based soundtrack.
 Open air cafes offer cooling respite from the humid heat, and beaches laced with tanned locals encourage you to join.
 Everyone in Cartagena seems to be celebrating something, and it takes one a few days to realize: they're simply celebrating life, and this is the norm here.
 How could you not want to stay?

-Embark on a half day tour of Cartagena visiting the Cathedral and Gold Museum.
+Embark on a half day tour of Cartagena visiting the Inquisition Palace and San Pedro Claver.

 Carved from a colorful history rife of piracy, sultry Caribbean heat, with fusions of African, indigenous and European culture, Cartagena is Colombia’s living, breathing and pulsating museum.
 Absurdly photogenic La Heroica (Heroic city) awards even the laziest of travelers.
 Color splashes every corner, balconies overflow with blossom, and energy seeps beneath the ancient wooden doors of hotels, restaurants and Casa Privadas.
 (This service is on a private basis.)